Zeeshanzt/Zeeshanzt/README.md

-Hi, I'm @Zeeshanzt!
-I'm a passionate individual with a strong interest in Embedded Systems and Machine Learning.
-Currently, I'm exploring the use of Esp32 for IoT purposes and leveraging its capabilities to communicate data obtained through a camera to a cloud platform and web.
-I'm also working on creating a Web App and Management System for inventory management, showcasing my skills in full-stack development.

-I'm excited to take on new challenges and expand my knowledge in these fields.
-As a final year student, I'm focused on my project, which involves developing an inventory management system using drones.
-With this project, I aim to utilize my skills and knowledge in Embedded Systems and Machine Learning to create innovative solutions for modern-day inventory management.
+Hey there, I'm Zeeshan Hussain - a Machine Learning Engineer based in Rawalpindi, Pakistan.
+My passion lies in the fields of Embedded Systems and Machine Learning, and I'm constantly learning and exploring new technologies to push the boundaries of what's possible.

+In my free time, I love working on personal projects that allow me to apply my skills and explore new ideas.
+One of my recent projects involved building an Autonomous UAV for Warehouse Inventory Management.
+I implemented ORB SLAM for autonomous movement, equipped the drone with a camera capable of scanning QR and bar codes, and used Django to build a robust web application.
+I've also developed a Drowsy Driver Detection system that uses facial gestures to reduce the risk of road accidents caused by driver drowsiness.

+I have a strong foundation in Python, Numpy, Pandas, Matplotlib, Keras, Scikit-Learn, Arduino, Raspberry Pi, ROS, Gazebo, OpenCV, FreeRTOS, Verilog, FPGA, MATLAB, Deep Learning, Artificial Intelligence (AI), Computer Vision, Point Clouds, Video Analytics and Visual SLAM.

-If you're interested in collaborating on this project or have any ideas to share, I'd be more than happy to hear from you!
-Check out my Github profile for more information on my skills and projects.
+If you're interested in learning more about my work or collaborating on a project, feel free to check out my Github profile or drop me an email at zhussain.bee19seecs@seecs.edu.pk.
+Let's create something innovative and make a positive impact on the world!

 <!---
 Zeeshanzt/Zeeshanzt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.